leighmacdonald/gbans/README.md

 authentication token.
 - Communication over HTTPS
 - Discord bot integration for administration & announcements.
-- Built using [Go](https://golang.org/) & [PostgreSQL](https://www.postgresql.org/).
+- Built using [Go 1.18beta1+](https://golang.org/) & [PostgreSQL](https://www.postgresql.org/).
 It has a built-in
   webserver that is safe to directly expose to the internet.
 This means it's not necessary to setup MySQL, Nginx/Apache and PHP on your server.
 - Non-legacy codebase that is (hopefully) not a nightmare to hack on.

 ## Features